iagoleal/iagoleal.github.io/content/posts/recursion-schemes.md

 The prefix _hylo-_ comes from the Greek ['ὕλη']{lang=grc}
 and means ["wood" or "matter"](https://outils.biblissima.fr/fr/eulexis-web/?lemma=%E1%BD%95%CE%BB%CE%B7&dict=LSJ).
 And as we've previously seem, the term morphism comes from the Greek word for form.
-The name hylomorphism is a pun on a Aristotelian theory of the same name which says that the being is composed from matter and form.
+The name hylomorphism is a pun on an Aristotelian theory of the same name which says that the being is composed from matter and form.
 Since I never really understood Aristotle's writings and was unable to find another word starting with _hylo-_ outside the context of philosophy,